 When I looked back on my life up to that point, and I felt frustrated with myself for how hard and completely exhausting it had all been for me compared to others.
 Sure, I had a pretty great life (and husband), but none of it was easy or particularly enjoyable.

 Where was that honeymoon phase that everyone talks about?

 I chalked it up to a lengthy adjustment period and subsequent anxiety and depression.
 No big deal, right?

 But towards the end of 2017, after nearly a year of marriage, my impatience with myself grew because I was still feeling unsettled, anxious, and just generally unhappy.
 I decided to start therapy again for the first time in years.

 While I adored the therapist that I began to see, he didn’t quite get what I was going through– just like every other therapist I’d seen in the past.
 Sigh.
 All the advice he offered for my vague complaints of anxiety and unhappiness just didn’t work.

 But it got me thinking.

 One day in January 2018, I came across an article online about something called “stimming.”
-I’d heard of stimming before, but I thought that it was merely the hand-flapping or rocking that some people with autism did.
-It turns out that it’s so much more than that.
+I’d heard of stimming before, but I thought that it was merely the hand-flapping or rocking that some autistic people did.
+Then I dug deeper.

-The word “stimming” is derived from the term “self-stimulatory,” and it’s a behavior that people with autism do to self-soothe when they’re over-stimulated.
-I learned that actions like hair-chewing or twirling can also be considered stimming.
-This immediately resonated with me because if you know me, you’ve probably noticed my weird habit of chewing on the ends of my hair (don’t judge me).
-I sent the article to my mom and asked if she thought that it could explain this habit, and she said: “I think you should find out more about autism.”
+The word “stimming” comes from the term “self-stimulatory,” and it’s any behavior that people with autism do to self-soothe when they’re over-stimulated.
+This immediately resonated with me because if you know me, you’ve probably noticed my weird habit of chewing on the ends of my hair — don’t judge me.

 Yes, I’m different.
 And yes, that’s okay.